-One of the most famous language teaching courses out there, Michel Thomas is a household name and his audio lessons aim to teach you your language of choice, naturally, intuitively and without any memorization involved.
-With 18 languages for you to choose from, the courses are aimed at absolute beginners and at the end you should be able to understand and speak to a basic level.
+One of the most famous language teaching courses out there, Michel Thomas is a household name.
+The platform advertises itself as “The method that works with your brain” and boasts a teaching method “with no books, exercises, memorizing or homework” in several of its course descriptions.
+It’s available in 18 languages with courses that have material suitable for absolute beginners.
 I tried out the French foundation course and found it to be severely lacking and as such cannot recommend it at all.
 You may, however, have more luck with the other language courses that they offer.

-Very easy to use, the audios are decent quality but Michel Thomas’ discouraging manner means that students get flustered and this detracts from the content’s quality.
+Very easy to use, and the audios are decent quality, but I found that Michel Thomas’ discouraging manner flustered students, which detracted from the content’s quality in my experience.

-I wouldn’t use these even if they were free due to Michel Thomas’ teaching style which ruins the material.
+I wouldn’t use these even if they were free due to Michel Thomas’ teaching style which ruined the material for me.

 Um…in all honesty I’m not sure if I enjoyed any of it!

 I DON’T LIKE…

 Michel Thomas never praises the students, often interrupts them and creates a negative learning environment.

 The pacing of the lessons often seems off to me and in certain places they feel very hurried.

 I thought all of the lessons were almost identical and so it got quite monotonous working through them.